An exceptional response rate usually starts with an exceptional customer experience (CX) program.

 ICON puts an emphasis on regularly collecting NPS, and most importantly, taking action when scores are less than ideal.

-Extraordinary Response Rate
+Getting an Extraordinary Response Rate

 As mentioned above, ICON gets an extraordinary 100% response rate to their customer feedback program.
 But that’s not about earning “bragging rights”; it’s about attaining a fair representation of what customers actually believe.